PyChina/weekly/content/Issue/issue-400.md

     + REAL PYTHON

 Learn what correlation is and how you can calculate it with Python.
-You’ll use SciPy, NumPy, and Pandas correlation methods to calculate three different correlation coefficients.
-You’ll also see how to visualize data, regression lines, and correlation matrices with Matplotlib.
+You'll use SciPy, NumPy, and Pandas correlation methods to calculate three different correlation coefficients.
+You'll also see how to visualize data, regression lines, and correlation matrices with Matplotlib.

 (`是也乎:`